 Symptoms, consequences and treatment for Manic Hypersexuality.
 Next to Depression and the lack of sexual feelings.

-I'm proud to say that I'm Bipolar and I'm far away from that unhappy person I once was.
+I'm proud to say that I'm Bipolar and I'm far from that unhappy person I once was.
 I challenged myself in every kind of a way and decided to move to another country in 2009.
 Bipolar people can do great things when they're stable!